nathanwang0114/cse15l-lab-reports/wk2-lab-report.md

 ```
 **Screenshots of `/add-message` Being Used**

-Calling request `/add-message?s=Hello, how are you?` to our StringServer
+Calling request `/add-message?s=Hello, how are you?` to StringServer

 ![image](add-message-one.png)

-Calling request `/add-message?s=I am doing great!` to our StringServer
+Calling request `/add-message?s=I am doing great!` to StringServer